BoltApp/bolt-node/README.md

 ## For SDK developpers

+### Expose your local machine to the web

+To build and test the SDK and your integrations, your need to expose your local machine to the web.
+You can use any mean for that, but here is how you do this with ngrok : https://ngrok.com/

+- Create an account here : https://dashboard.ngrok.com/user/signup.
+- Download the client here : https://ngrok.com/download ; then unzip and cd with your terminal to the folder containing the executable.
+- Get your token here : https://dashboard.ngrok.com/auth.
+- Login with `./ngrok authtoken your_auth_token`.

 ### Get started with the code

 Clone the repo, `npm i` and then run two tasks: